usds/ditap-curriculum-update/3_Curriculum/3B_DITAP-Core-Curriculum/Module-1/Sprint-3/Digital Service Tech Bootcamp.md

 * Describe the differences between structured, unstructured, and semi-structured data, and explain why those distinctions matter for procurement and contract oversight.

 * Identify key challenges and modernization needs related to data storage, migration, analytics, and privacy in federal systems.

+* Explain the importance of Section 508 and other accessibility standards in digital services, and assess how accessibility requirements impact acquisition planning and contract oversight.

 * Explain the software development lifecycle (SDLC) and modern practices like Agile, DevOps (development and operations), and Continuous Integration and Continuous Delivery (CI/CD), and recognize their relevance in acquisition strategies.

 * Differentiate between proprietary and open-source software licenses, and understand the implications of software supply chain security.

+* Define Artificial Intelligence (AI) and explain its strategic role in acquisition, including key considerations like algorithmic bias, data governance, and ethical use.

 * Define cloud computing and distinguish between public, private, community, and hybrid cloud deployment models.